Irrelon/net.io/readme.md

 ## Why Net.io Instead of Socket.io?
 Socket.io is a great library for applications like chat and others that do not need to count every byte as precious.
 Socket.io also has built-in support for "channels" which makes sense when writing a chat-centric networking system.

 Net.io is tailored more towards realtime gaming and high-performance apps that need to squeeze all the bandwidth out of a connection that they can.
-Net.io reduces network overhead by intelligently encoding packets instead of adding to the data that a packet contains like Socket.io does.
-The Socket.io client also requires access to the DOM whereas Net.io can run in a non-DOM environment.
+Net.io reduces network overhead by intelligently encoding packets instead of adding to the data that a packet contains.
+Socket.io pads every packet with extra data that it uses to determine the type of message you are sending etc, this leads to wasted bytes in your network traffic for high-performance apps.

+When you send a data message using Net.io, you know for a fact that the underlying Net.io system has not added any extra padding or bytes to your message.
+Instead Net.io will send your message exactly as you defined it, except where Net.io detects that it can reduce your message size further with extra encoding.

+The Socket.io client also requires access to the DOM whereas Net.io can run in a non-DOM environment which is important for connecting from other Node.js instances and in situations where a DOM is not available such as JS wrapper systems.

 ## Who Made Net.io?
 Net.io was written by Irrelon Software Limited for use with the Isogenic Game Engine (http://www.isogenicengine.com) and